melosso/portway/Documentation/docs/guide/index.md

 ## Quick Links

+We've set-up some quick links to get you up-and-running in no time:

 - [Getting Started](./getting-started) - Install and configure your first endpoint
 - [Deployment](./deployment) - Production deployment with IIS
 - [Security](./security) - Authentication, authorization, and best practices

 ## What is Portway?

-Portway is a lightweight API gateway designed specifically for Windows environments.
+TLDR: Portway is a lightweight API gateway designed specifically for Windows environments.
 It provides a unified interface to:

 - **SQL Server databases** - Expose tables and stored procedures as REST APIs
 - **Internal services** - Proxy requests to internal web services with authentication